microsoft/AzureTRE/docs/using-tre/templates/index.md

 - Use the [AzureTRE UI](https://microsoft.github.io/AzureTRE/tre-developers/ui/) to deploy your resources
 - Add your custom templates to CI/CD workflows - in Deploy Azure TRE Reusable workflow make sure to add your bundles under register_bundles and publish_bundles steps.

+## Publish and Register Custom templates in the CI/CD

+See the [pipelines documentation](../pipelines/index.md) to learn more about publishing and registering your custom templates as part of the CI/CD/
 ## How to Contribute to our Documentation

 If you have any comments or suggestions about our documentation then you can visit our GitHub project and either raise a new issue, or comment on one of the existing ones.